ufoscout/docker-compose-wait/README.md

 # Usage
 This utility should be used in docker build process and launched before your application starts.

-For example, suppose that your application "MySuperApp" uses MongoDB, Postgres and MySql (wow!) and you want to be sure that when it starts all other systems are available, then you can customize your dockerfile this way:
+For example, your application "MySuperApp" uses MongoDB, Postgres and MySql (wow!) and you want to be sure that when it starts all other systems are available, then simply customize your dockerfile this way:

 ```
-FROM ubuntu
+FROM alpine

 ## Add your application to the docker image
 ADD MySuperApp.sh /MySuperApp.sh